Leopard Society: Art

 In 1913, the Royal Museum for Central Africa in Tervuren, Belgium, acquired a sculpture by Paul Wissaert commissioned by the Belgium Ministry of Colonies depicting a leopard man preparing to attack a victim.
-The scene in the sculpture was appropriated by Hergé in Tintin au Congo.
+The scene in the sculpture was appropriated by Hergé in Tintin in the Congo.
 The sculpture is depicted by Congolese artist Chéri Samba in Réorganisation (2002), commissioned by the Royal Museum, at the center of a tug-of-war between Africans trying to remove the sculpture from the museum, and whites trying to keep it there.